FRC1555/FRC2024Code/README.md

 Edit: This code is fully functional, and all works... to my knowledge.

-Signed, Jojo-Ze-Rabbit-42, AKA Maxx the Kraken
+Signed, Jojo-Ze-Rabbit-42, AKA Maxx AKA Rice Crispies